KilledByAPixel/ZzFX/README.md

 # [TRY THE LIVE DEMO!](https://zzfx.3d2k.com)

-## Here's the latest version of the ZzFXmicro, all you need to play ZzFX sounds!
+## Here's the code for the ZzFXmicro, this all you need to play ZzFX sounds!

 ```
 zzfxV=.3